jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 In addition to build and deploy, DevOps Services provides a lot of other capabilities that are useful for application development:

-  * Free public project hosting
+  * Hosting for public projects
   * Multiple source code repositories
   * Support for teams doing Agile development
   * Web based development tools with customizations specifically for working with Bluemix